dombrant/100-days-of-code/r1-log.md

 ### R1D93 (June 11th, 2018)
 Today I did some more work on my Blurry Image Load library.
 I updated the syntax to be more ES2015+ style.
 I also changed the value the script stores each img element and its data attribute to a single array of objects.

+### R1D94 (June 15th, 2018)
+Today I did the last major piece of refactoring for my Blurry Image Load library.
+I also got the Gulp build working.
+All of which took less time than I was anticipating.
+Now I need to touch up the README and it should be ready to be merged into the master branch.